The Unique Status of Satguru in Gurbani

 The One Satguru: Eternal and Unchanging

 The word “Satguru” is unique to Gurbani and refers to the divine light form that transcends physical existence.
-This is highlighted in the following lines:
+This is highlighted in the following verses:

 Satguru is eternal and does not come and go.